Hierarchical Controlled Vocabulary Keyword Lists for Stock

-For Aperture, BreezeBrowser, Bridge, FotoStation, Lightroom, Photo Mechanic, etc.
+Designed for Aperture, BreezeBrowser, Bridge, Lightroom, Photo Mechanic, etc.

 Whether you are a stock photographer selling images online or a professional needing to organize a catalog of 1000s of photographs using Digital Asset Management or an image library, a list of keywords that can be easily accessed during the keywording process is vital.
 But what should the list contain?
 Is bigger always better?
 How should it be structured?
 Which categories should be used?
-What about Geographic entities?
-What about Specialized lists?
-How much is your list, and how do I buy it?
+What about geographic entities?
+How about a list that is personalized to my own location?
+What about specialized lists?

 What should the list contain?

-What's needed is a list of basic terms that are thoughtfully organized in a hierarchical structure.
-A list that is easy to access by a logical progression through parent categories.
-A list that can be expanded as and when required, with the chance to add specialized lists that suit the subjects YOU are photographing.
+What's needed is an encyclopedic list that covers all aspects of your photographic work, yet hides its complexity until you need it.
+The terms provided should be thoughtfully organized in a hierarchical structure, and easy to access by a logical progression through parent categories.
+A list that can be used instinctively, so you can concentrate on the task at hand without needing to know what's happening in the background.
+A list that can be expanded as and when required, with the chance to add specialized lists that suit the subjects that are important to YOU.

 Is bigger always better?

 A database that lists all the owls of Africa, French cooking implements, or 26 Icelandic snow-types are all very well if that's what you are photographing, but for most people, filling a database with un-needed keywords just clogs your computer and slows down the processing time.
-The current thinking is that it is better to generate a smaller list of select descriptive words and include concept, emotion and technique rather than line after line of synonyms, hyponyms, and lexically similar words.
+A well-made list should be comprehensive without being overwhelming.

 How should the list be structured?